Amylucy/Road-Accident-Dashboard/README.md

 -Distribution of Road casualties by road surface

 **DATASET**

-The data is in an excel file and has 25 fields and about 3million rows
+The data is in an Excel file and has 25 fields and about 3 million rows

+**DATA CLEANING**